Make sure the Hold switch is off

 - Try connecting iPod to the built-in port of a different computer to see if that works.
 Note: If using a portable computer, make sure it is plugged in to a power source and that the lid or display is open.
 If the lid is closed the computer may go into either standby, sleep, or hibernation mode and iPod will not charge properly.

 If you still can't turn iPod on after performing these steps, it may need to be repaired.
-You can arrange for repair at the iPod Service Website.
+Visit the Apple support website to schedue a repair.